dutchconnectomelab/GAMBA-MATLAB/README.md

 ## Install
 ### Download matlab toolbox
 - Download the github repository through the command line `git clone https://github.com/yongbin-wei/GAMBA_MATLAB.git`.

 OR

 - Click 'Code -- Download ZIP' and unzip the downloaded file.

 ### Extract required data
-- Run `install.m` in Matlab to retrieve all required data OR
+- Run `install.m` in Matlab to retrieve all required data.

+OR

-- Manually download data from https://www.dropbox.com/sh/psfudnzktyd0860/AABtx7ESvEphO60dcV_xbQ4qa?dl=0 and unzip downloaded files under the folder `src/`
+- Manually download data from https://www.dropbox.com/sh/psfudnzktyd0860/AABtx7ESvEphO60dcV_xbQ4qa?dl=0 and unzip downloaded files under the folder `src/`.

 ## Examples
 We use three simple examples that show analyses commonly performed in literature to illustrate the usage of different statistical null models.
 Examples include human-supragranular-enriched (HSE) genes, APOE gene, and risk genes of autism spectrum disorder (ASD).
 To get started, please see `/examples/README.txt` for details.